huggingface/transformers/docs/source/performance.md

 The best performance is achieved when the tensor's batch size dimension is a multiple of 8.
 It's the final batch size of the tensor that gets passed to the GPU to calculate something that's important.

 Examples:
-- if you use a DP or DDP on 2 GPUs you want to have a total batch size of at least 16 (2x8), or a higher multiple.
+- if you use DP or DDP on 2 GPUs you want to have a total batch size of at least 16 (2x8), or a higher multiple.
 If your total batch size is 8, then each GPU will get a mini-batch of 4.
-- if you use a Pipeline you want to make sure that after chunking you end up with micro-batches that are multiples of 8.
+- if you use Pipeline parallelism you want to make sure that after chunking you end up with micro-batches that are multiples of 8.
 For example if `chunks=3` is used, you want the batch size to be 24 (or a higher multiple of 8).
 Because if you use a batch size of 16, you will end up with 3 micro-batches of size 6,5,5.

 There is no harm in using smaller batch sizes and at times one can hardly squeeze a batch size of 1 before getting OOM, it just won't be as fast as it can be.